Home > Services > Faculty Services

 - Faculty needing photocopies from a non-circulating item (journal article or reference book, for example) may use the library's office copier for single copies at no charge.

-- Do not use this copier for items that can be checked out, for multiple copies of an item, for class handouts, or personal copies.
+- Do not use this copier for items that can be checked out, for multiple copies of an item, for class handouts, or for personal copies.

 - Ask for assistance at the Circulation Desk.